 We also support Twilio, and we’ve built a number of apps on this industry-standard SMS infrastructure used all over the Web.

 As we grow and support more tech infrastructure, we support more and more technologies and hosting solutions.
 If you don’t see what you need here, complete the form and note your needs.

 We support all sorts of innovation, so if you’re interested, complete the form below and we can see if this spot is right for you.
 We evaluate each project on a case-by-case basis, but here’s the basic requirements:

 - Use data from Metro Chicago Data, a compendium of datasets from Cook County, the State of Illinois, and the City of Chicago and/ or CMAP’s Data Hub

 - Create a project that somehow makes lives better in Chicago.

 - Possess and exhibit a spirit of openness and collaboration, especially in working with government, communities, and nonprofits.

-- A willingness to add a “Hosted by Smart Chicago Collaborative” link in the footer, and a Google Analytics code snippet.
+- A willingness to add a “Hosted via the Smart Chicago Collaborative Developer Resources program” link in the footer, and a Google Analytics code snippet.